 PGY1 Pharmacy Residency: The PGY1 Residency program at The University of Kansas Health System provides educational and training experiences for pharmacists in the fundamentals of exemplary contemporary pharmacy practice in an integrated health care system.
 Through various clinical, practice management and pharmaceutical practice training segments, the residency instills a philosophy of practice that embraces the concept that pharmacists must be accountable for optimum drug therapy outcomes and act as leaders in advancing care of patients.
 Rotations include acute care, critical care, specialty care, quality, medication safety & drug policy, and a variety of health system electives.

-PGY2 Critical Care Residency: At the University of Kansas Health System, the ASHP-accredited Critical Care PGY2 program focuses on the complex management of critically in patients in a variety of patient care areas.
-Experiential training opportunities in intensive care areas such as medical, surgical/trauma/burn, transplant, cardiothoracic surgery, cardiovascular, neuro/neurosurgical/ENT, infectious diseases, pediatric, and emergency medicine are offered.
-Additional longitudinal experiences available include health-system committee participation, didactic teaching, precepting pharmacy students, and research opportunities.
+PGY2 Critical Care Residency *Please note this program has early committed for 2023-2024 and no positions remain.
+At the University of Kansas Health System, the ASHP-accredited Critical Care PGY2 program focuses on the complex management of critically in patients in a variety of patient care areas.
+Experiential training opportunities in intensive care areas such as medical, medical oncology, surgical/trauma/burn, bone marrow transplant, cardiothoracic surgery, cardiovascular, neuro/neurosurgical/ENT, infectious diseases, pediatric, and emergency medicine are offered.
+Additional longitudinal experiences available include health-system committee participation, didactic teaching, emergency response, precepting pharmacy students, and research opportunities.

-PGY2 Infectious Diseases Residency: The PGY2 Infectious Diseases Residency program is designed to provide residents with robust experience in both the clinical management of patients with infectious diseases as well as population level management through antimicrobial stewardship.
-The University of Kansas Health System boasts seven ID consult services that manage a diverse adult patient population including patients with cystic fibrosis, burns, hematologic and oncologic malignancies, and solid organ transplants.
+PGY2 Infectious Diseases Residency: The PGY2 Infectious Diseases Residency Program is designed to provide residents with robust experience in the management of both clinical infectious diseases and population-level antimicrobial stewardship practices.
+The University of Kansas Health System boasts ten ID consult services that manage a diverse adult patient population including patients with cystic fibrosis, burns, hematologic and oncologic malignancies, and solid organ transplants.
 A wide variety of bacterial, fungal and viral infections are routinely encountered.
-The PGY2 resident will have the opportunity to experience a number of rotations including dedicated time in our clinical microbiology laboratory and management of patients with HIV.
-Additional longitudinal responsibilities include participation in the antimicrobial stewardship committee, teaching, precepting, quality improvement and research.
+The PGY2 resident will have the opportunity to experience a variety of rotations including dedicated time in the clinical microbiology laboratory and care of people living with HIV in addition to inpatient infectious diseases consult service rotations.
+Additional longitudinal responsibilities include participation in the antimicrobial stewardship subcommittee, teaching at the University of Kansas School of Pharmacy, precepting students and residents, quality improvement and research.
 Completion of this program will prepare the resident for a career in antimicrobial stewardship or clinical practice.

 PGY2 Oncology Residency: The Post Graduate Year Two Oncology Pharmacy Residency at The University of Kansas Health System provides residents with the skills and knowledge to become a competent hematology/oncology pharmacy practitioner.
 The focus of the residency program is adult oncology and hematology, with experiences in hematopoietic stem cell transplantation and ambulatory oncology practice settings.
 The residency is tailored to the interests and the career goals of each resident to build toward a successful career in hematology/oncology pharmacy.

-PGY2 Psychiatry Residency: The Post Graduate Year Two Psychiatric Pharmacy Residency at The University of Kansas Health System provides residents with the skills and knowledge to become a competent psychiatric pharmacy practitioner.
+PGY2 Psychiatry Residency: *Please note this program has early committed for 2023-2024 and no positions remain.
+The Post Graduate Year Two Psychiatric Pharmacy Residency at The University of Kansas Health System provides residents with the skills and knowledge to become a competent psychiatric pharmacy practitioner.
 The focus of the residency program is adult and child/adolescent psychiatry, in both inpatient and outpatient settings within the health system.
 Additional experiential training opportunities include consult liaison psychiatry, neurology, clinical research, administration, emergency psychiatry, substance use disorder clinic, and poison center/toxicology.
 The residency is tailored to the interests and the career goals of each resident to build toward a successful career in psychiatric pharmacy.

 Graduation from an ACPE Accredited School of Pharmacy